cumtr/PG-SCUnK/README.md

 **`scripts/GFA2HaploFasta.bash`**

-This script is useful to extract the assemblies from a graph. **Before using it, make sure the graph was not trimmed in any way and contain the full assemblies** (raw output from `pggb` or `minigraph-cactus` for example).
+This script is useful to extract the assemblies from a graph.
+Before using it, **make sure the graph was not trimmed in any way and contain the full assemblies** (raw output from `pggb` or `minigraph-cactus` for example) and that **the name of the sequences follow the [PanSN](https://github.com/pangenome/PanSN-spec) naming scheme**.
 This script accept the graph in .gfa and .og format.

 `Usage: ./scripts/GFA2HaploFasta.bash -p <panGenome.gfa> -t <tempDir> -o <outDir> -@ <threads>`